-Graham John McShane, MA, MEng, PhD.
-Notley Fellow in Engineering; Acting Director of Studies in Engineering (parts IIA, IIB) & Director of studies for Construction (MSt).
+Dr Graham McShane, MA, MEng, PhD.
+Tutor, Notley Fellow in Engineering, College Lecturer in Engineering and Director of Studies for the MSt.

 In the Department of Engineering I am a University Senior Lecturer in Solid Mechanics, lecturing solid mechanics and materials related courses in Parts IB, IIA, and IIB.
 I also organise undergraduate labs and teach material characterisation and plasticity and fracture in torsion.
 I supervise a number of IIB projects each year on topics related to my research interests and currently have four PhD students.
 I also supervise projects that are linked to student initiatives such as the Solar Car and Eco Car projects.

 - Senior Treasurer of the College Union